hphelion/documentation/bindings.jclouds.md

 ##Installation ## {#Installation}

-For installation, please [surf on over to the jclouds.org](http://jclouds.apache.org/start/install/) page and follow the instructions.
+For installation, please [go to the jclouds.org](http://jclouds.apache.org/start/install/) page and follow the instructions.

 <!--Please refer to the official jclouds [Installation Guide](http://www.jclouds.org/documentation/userguide/installation-guide) for information on how to install jclouds.-->